 Photo Credit - Terry - CALL Digital Photography group

-On Saturday July 6 the CALL Digital Photography group will gather at Terry's for a very early ( 6:45 a.m.) coffee get-together before heading out at 7:30 to view the stampede preparations on Bow Crescent.
-This will be a great photography opportunity without the spectator crowd obstructing your view.
-There are opportunities to get up close and personal with the parade participants.
-For a full description with meeting place location and parking advice click on the "Bowness Stampede" event on the CALL calendar under July 6, 2019.
-Note: The event is only available and visible to 2019 registered CALL Digital Photography participants, so login before looking at the CALL Calendar.
-Click Here for the link
+On Saturday July 6 the CALL Digital Photography group gathered at Terry's for a very early ( 6:45 a.m.) coffee get-together before heading out to view the stampede preparations on Bow Crescent.
+This was be a great photography opportunity without the spectator crowd obstructing the view.
+We got up close and personal with the parade participants.
+Click here for the link to the CALL Digital Photography web page with the photo submissions.
+Below my personal favourite.

 Henri Walhout is an experienced photographer who just likes to photograph all kinds of subjects.
 He has kept pace with current equipment and software.

 Jim Springer has been an amateur photographer for 40 years.
 He is well versed in all types of photography, but prefers portrait, landscape and wildlife photography.